MARTIMM/gnome-gtk3/docs/index.md

 ```

 # Dependencies on external software
-The software in these packages do not (yet) install the GTK+ software, so there is a dependency on several libraries which must be installed too.
+The software in these packages do not (yet) install the GTK+ software, so there is a dependency on several libraries which must be installed before the perl6 software can be used.

 # Site Contents
 ## Tutorial